ain-soph/nas_backdoor/README.md

-> **NOTE:** This is an implementation for anonymous ICLR submission [The Dark Side of AutoML: Towards Architectural Backdoor Search](https://openreview.net/forum?id=bsZULlDGXe) upon requests from reviewers.
+> **NOTE:** This is a prototype implementation of the anonymous ICLR submission [The Dark Side of AutoML: Towards Architectural Backdoor Search](https://openreview.net/forum?id=bsZULlDGXe).
 The final release may be marginally different.

 ## Installation